How To Build A Water Storage System For Long-Term Emergencies

 Sunlight, heat, and temperature changes are hard on everything.

-These are the enemies of long-term water storage and will contribute to faster spoilage.
+These are the enemies of long term water storage and will contribute to spoilage.

-But even within those parameters, there are a lot of choices.
+But even within those parameters, there are lots choices.

 So, let’s delve into what materials you CAN use for storing water long-term.

-Commercially, there are many drinking water container options on the market.
+Commercially, there are many water container options on the market.

-And they come in all different shapes and sizes.
+And they come in different shapes and sizes.

-What material you use and what size you get is all dependent on the following:
+Which material you use and what size you get depends on the following:

 - How much storage space do you have?